-- Promotes hair growth: Zinc Pyrithione can help clear dead skin cells and thus promote fuller, healthier hair, Engelman explains.
-Garshick agrees and adds that it is thought that zinc pyrithione may help promote hair regrowth, as seen in a study that showed that daily use of 1 percent pyrithione zinc shampoo over 26 weeks showed an improvement in hair growth.
+- Promotes hair growth: Zinc pyrithione has the potential to impact hair growth.
+"Since a number of thinning hair and hair loss concerns are related to the scalp, zinc pyrithione can help clear dead skin cells or conditions that prevent hair growth (clogged hair follicles, psoriasis, etc.) and thus promote fuller, healthier hair," says Engelman.
+Garshick agrees and points out a study that showed that daily use of 1 percent pyrithione zinc shampoo over 26 weeks showed an improvement in hair growth.

 - Improves overall appearance of hair: The overall appearance of the hair is heavily influenced by the oiliness of the scalp and the thickness of the hair.
 By regulating oil production and encouraging new growth, zinc pyrithione can boost the overall appearance of the hair.